 How often should you wash your towels?

 Okay okay, we get it, towels get gross hella quick.
 But how often should they be washed (and why)?

-George Hughes, Founder of organic towel and bedding company Dip & Doze (opens in new tab), is clear on the subject of washing towels.
-'Ideally, you should clean your bath and hand towels after every three to four uses', he explains.
+George Hughes, Founder of organic towel and bedding company Dip & Doze, is clear on the subject of washing towels and recommends that “ideally, you should clean your bath and hand towels after every three to four uses”.

-If you suffer for allergies, eczema, or any other skin condition, you should wash yours after every single use.
-This especially applies to face towels you use to cleanse your face, but equally goes for body towels if your skin is sensitive.
+If you suffer from allergies, eczema, or any other skin condition, he recommends you should wash yours after every single use.
+Oh and, FYI, face towels should be washed more frequently than body towels.